imsalmanmalik/Video-to-Audio-Microservices-Python-Application-K8s-Helm-AWS-EKS/README.md

 3. **Create Node Role - AmazonEKSNodeRole**
    - Follow the steps mentioned in [this](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html#create-worker-node-role) documentation using root user
    - Please note that you do NOT need to configure any VPC CNI policy mentioned after step 5.e under Creating the Amazon EKS node IAM role
-   - Simply attach the following policies to your role once you have created `AmazonEKS_CNI_Policy` , `AmazonEBSCSIDriverPolicy` , `AmazonEC2ContainerRegistryReadOnly` , `CloudWatchAgentServerPolicy`(for observability and logging of pods/containers)
+   - Simply attach the following policies to your role once you have created `AmazonEKS_CNI_Policy` , `AmazonEBSCSIDriverPolicy` , `AmazonEC2ContainerRegistryReadOnly` , `CloudWatchAgentServerPolicy`(for observability & logging at cluster and application level)
    - Your AmazonEKSNodeRole will look like this:

 <p align="center">